ray-project/ray/doc/using-ray-on-a-large-cluster.md

 ## Sync Application Files to other nodes

-If you are running an application that requires several files, either input data or additional Python libraries, then you may find it useful to synchronize a directory on the head node with directories on the worker nodes.
+If you are running an application that reads input files or uses python libraries then you may find it useful to copy a directory on the head to the worker nodes.

 You can do this using the `parallel-rsync` command: